department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 3. When one item is found, we compare the data we have with the data we were given.
 If no change, then nothing more is done.
 If there is a difference, then we update our data.
 4. When creating a new instance, or updating an existing instance, create a Provenance instance to track what was imported, from what, to what, when, and given some detail to indicate the translation used.

+### Entered-in-Error

+Before Production use there must be a permanent solution.
+The solution needs address some update problems (e.g. entered-in-error).
+The following are potential candidates

+1. Flush the patient's Observations and write new Observations from the VIA refresh -- similar to eVault PHR today.
+1. Get VIA updated
+1. Get VDIF to expose their data
+1. Get VDIF to expose their data in FHIR form
+1. Use Lighthouse FHIR, and thus have the 24 hour problem
+1. Use Lighthouse FHIR, and use a hack for short-term data.
+Where we only add vitals seen in VIA in the last 24 hours (or some timeframe).
+1. Use HDR
+1. Use CDW somehow

 ### References

 Source of data received from VIA using a SOAP xml schema that might be from one of: